ethereum/solc-js/README.md

 The version **must** be in the long format.
 Thus, if you would like to use version `v0.8.17` you need to include the commit hash of the release.
-You can extract the long version string for each version from the [public available release list](https://binaries.soliditylang.org/bin/list.json).
+You can extract the long version string for each version from the [publicly available release list](https://binaries.soliditylang.org/bin/list.json).

 ```javascript
 solc.loadRemoteVersion('v0.8.17+commit.8df45f5f', function(err, solcSnapshot) { /* ... */ });